haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

 for UX tests:
-  - right now working on compilation: check out webpack.config.js how to configure webpack so we can run the tests
-  - check to see if we can call the extension API directly
-  - if that doesn't work use the "Add Current File..."
+  - we're hitting a timeout during ux tests
+    - there's something about how the version of vscode we're running is an emulation (maybe need to change some parameters to the command running tests)
+    - maybe there's a way to change the timeout??
+    - or maybe we're doing something wrong

 working on an improved preset loading UX